riazul701/dev-notes/Git/Cmd-Git.md

 * GitHub changed the default branch name from `master` to `main` in mid-2020.
 However, Git itself still uses `master` as the default <sup>{1}</sup>
 * When you install Git, you also get its visual tools, `gitk` and `git-gui`. <sup>{1}</sup>

+* In “detached HEAD” state, if you make changes and then create a commit, your new commit won’t belong to any branch and will be unreachable, except by the exact commit hash.
+Thus, if you need to make changes—say you’re fixing a bug on an older version, for instance—you will generally want to create a branch <sup>{1}</sup>

 ## General Commands

 * Go to the project’s directory